wzr1337/angular-gestures/README.md

 * hmTransformend : 'transformend'

 All [Hammerjs events](https://github.com/EightMedia/hammer.js/wiki/Getting-Started) are supported.
 The corresponding Angularjs attribute has `hm-` prepended to the name.
-So for example, the 'doubletap' event becomes `hm-doubletap` etc.
+So for example, the 'doubletap' event becomes `hm-double-tap` etc.

 *Attention* : end and start events are NOT CamelCased because of issues that are cause by $animate interference.